cormacrelf/angular-skyhook/docs/Guide.md

-When using `angular-skyhook`, you follow this general pattern:
+When using `@angular-skyhook`, you follow this general pattern:

 1. Create a connection and specify its behaviour: [Creating Connections](guide/1.-creating-connections.html)
 2. Use directives or methods to connect it to real DOM elements: